Indigenous education: Culturally relevant pedagogy

 Culturally relevant pedagogy involves curriculum tailored to the cultural needs of students and participants involved.
 Culture is at the core of CRP and teachers and educators aim for all students to achieve academic success, develop cultural competence, and develop critical consciousness to challenge the current social structures of inequality that affect Indigenous communities in particular.
-Culturally relevant pedagogy also extends to culturally sustaining and revitalizing pedagogy which actively works to challenge power relations and colonization by reclaiming, through education, what has been displaced by colonization and recognizing the importance of community engagement in such efforts.
+Culturally relevant pedagogy also extends to culturally-sustaining-and-revitalizing pedagogy, which actively works to challenge power relations and colonization by reclaiming, through education, what has been displaced by colonization and recognizing the importance of community engagement in such efforts.

 Critical Indigenous pedagogy

 Critical Indigenous pedagogy focuses on resisting colonization and oppression through education practices that privilege Indigenous knowledge and promote Indigenous sovereignty.
 Beyond schooling and instruction, CIP is rooted in thinking critically about social injustices and challenging those through education systems that empower youth and teachers to create social change.
 The goal of teachers and educators under CIP is to guide Indigenous students in developing critical consciousness by creating a space for self-reflection and dialogue as opposed to mere instruction.
 This form of pedagogy empowers Indigenous youth to take charge and responsibility to transform their own communities.

 Under critical Indigenous pedagogy, schools are considered sacred landscapes since they offer a sacred place for growth and engagement.
-Western-style schooling is limited in engaging Indigenous knowledge and languages but schools that embrace critical Indigenous pedagogy recognize Indigenous knowledge and epistemologies which is why Indigenous schools should be considered sacred landscape.
+Western-style schooling is limited in engaging Indigenous knowledge and languages, but schools that embrace critical Indigenous pedagogy recognize Indigenous knowledge and epistemologies, which is why Indigenous schools are considered sacred landscapes.